Frank Kermode: Early life and education

-Kermode was born on the Isle of Man, the only son and elder child of John Pritchard Kermode (1894–1966) and Doris Pearl (1893–1967), née Kennedy.
+Kermode was born on the Isle of Man, the only son and elder child of John Pritchard Kermode (1894–1966) and Doris Pearl (1893–1967), née Kennedy, and grew up in Douglas.
 His father was a delivery truck driver and warehouseman for a ferry company, and his mother, a "farm girl", had been a waitress.
 The family was of "extremely modest means", and "struggled to maintain a respectable yet always precarious standard of life".
 The Kermode family- which according to Kermode's reminiscences had "some kind of Welsh connection"- had in previous generations been somewhat more comfortable financially; Kermode's grandfather was an organist, and his grandmother, who remarried as a widow, came to own an off-licence/ general store.
 Her new husband "staged a robbery of the shop and stole the stock and... she went bankrupt".
 Kermode's father, on returning from serving in the First World War, finding there now to be no family business, "took temporary jobs and then got what he thought was a job that would see him through, as a storekeeper and he stayed in that for the rest of his career".
 Kermode's father retired after the Second World War, both he and his wife coming to be in poor health; Kermode's mother suffered from dementia, and his father was "an extreme diabetic", dying from diabetes while resident in a retirement home.
 Kermode, having come first in the examinations allowing attendance, was educated at Douglas High School for Boys and the University of Liverpool.
 He served in the Royal Navy during the Second World War, for six years in total, much of it in Iceland.